ziminl/not-simple-discord-music-bot/README.md

 You can use the $help command to get more information about each command.

+the bot will reload 1 time per day cuz of connection with lavalink server. delete if u have ur own dorked.

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions, please open an issue or submit a pull request.